-The Hungerford Chapel is at the east end of the north aisle.
+The Hungerford Chapel is at the east

+end of the north aisle.
 Divided from the aisle by a painted screen, similar to the rood screen, it was added as part of the 15th century alterations.
-On the east wall is a 15th century painting of Christ and the twelve apostles, believed to be the only 15th century church wall painting surviving in England.
-Below the painting is an ornate tomb, with a carved and painted effigy of Dorothy Popham who died in 1614.
-Her connection to Wellow or the Hungerfords has not been established.
+On the east wall is a 15th century painting of Christ and the twelve apostles, believed to be the only 15th century church wall painting of this subject surviving in England.

+Below the painting is an ornate tomb, with a carved and painted effigy of Dorothy Popham who died in 1614.[5]
+She was married to Edward Popham, a local magistrate and MP for Bridgewater, Somerset, from 1618-26.
+He owned property in Wellow and Hinton Charterhouse as well as his principal residence, the Huntworth Estate near Bridgewater.

 There are brass memorials in the floor and on the walls to various members of the Hungerford family, including Giles, who died in 1638 and his wife, Jone, 1679; their second son, Giles, 1668; and their third son, John, 1653; Ursula Hungerford, 1645, and Suzanne, 1657.
 The chapel has a superb painted and gilt-embossed timber roof.
-It was re-gilded in 1951, but the paint is original.
-On the north wall is a shallow recess, possibly an Easter Sepulchre, with a quatrefoiled front below and a four-centred arch above.
-Referring to the building of the chapel, it is inscribed "For the love of Jesu and Mary's sake Pray for them that this lete make".
+It was regilded in 1951, but the paint is original.
+On the north wall is a shallow recess, possibly an Easter Sepulchre, with a quatrefoiled front below and a four-centred arch above.[6]
+Referring to the building of the chapel, it is inscribed "For the love of Jesus and Mary's sake Pray for them that this lete make"